 Today's knock-off is brought to you by Melissa, the creator of Blank Slate Patterns, who blogs at Melly Sews.
 So many masterpieces I've seen have started with this expert seamstress & designer's patterns.
 I know without this one, I'd still be terrified to sew a zip fly!
 Here she shows us how to make a super cute shirt, modelled by one of her sweet boys.
 Thank you for being here, Melissa!

-and I blog over at Melly Sews
+and I blog over at Melly Sews.

-My latest endeavor is Blank Slate Patterns
+My latest endeavor is Blank Slate Patterns,

 where I sell PDF sewing patterns that are designed to give you a "blank-slate" so you can skip the pattern-making and go right into expressing your creativity through fabric choice and embellishments.